orjanbp/react-functional/README.md

-# react-functional
+# Functional React Components

-Exploring functional components for React
+Workbench project to experiment with functional components for React.

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).